smallest-quark/arr-on-deck/README.md

 It basically disables the native controller support in Plex HTPC, so that Steam Input can take care of it.

 Of course then your controller config must not contain controller inputs like the `A` button.

+## Explanation of Quality and Formats
+"Quality Profiles" allow you to select the quality of a movie or show you want to download.
+They feature "Custom Formats," which fine-tune your release selection based on specific keywords or patterns in release names.

+As a result, they can be used to limit downloads to specific languages.
+You can also specify that you want downloads to be upgraded when a better version appears.

+You can also set a minimum score for a release to be downloaded.
+Each release is scored, and only those meeting the minimum score are downloaded.
+A release may receive +2 for 5.1 sound and +1 for being 2160p (total 3).
+A movie with 2 points would be preferred over one with 1.